AnyBody/tutorials/Scaling/lesson2.md

 In the next section we will describe how to introduce mirroring to our scaling functions.

-## Introducing a mirrored custom scaling function
+## Introducing a Mirrored Custom Scaling Function

-We start by making a copy of MyScalingFunction.any that will be used to construct the mirrored transform and call it `MyScalingFunction_Mirrored.any`.
+We start by making a copy of the file `MyScalingFunction.any` that will be used to construct the mirrored transform and call it `MyScalingFunction_Mirrored.any`.
 What we have to do is to define a symmetry plane and reflect relevant entities accordingly.
 In this example such plane corresponds to the